 “Is lack of evidence the real problem here?”
 Wendy Fenton, head of the Humanitarian Practice Network at ODI asked.
 “We always want more and better quality evidence, but cash transfers as we all know are one of the most researched and studied tools in the last decade, so I think sometimes either a perceived lack of evidence or the real need for evidence is used as an excuse for not moving forward on things.”

 Wright acknowledged the frustration in the sector, but added that DFID, at least, is serious about dramatically increasing its use of cash transfers.
-At the World Humanitarian Summit last year, the U.K. committed to doubling its use of the cash modality in humanitarian assistance to 32 percent by 2025.
+At the World Humanitarian Summit last year, the U.K. committed to doubling its use of the cash modality in humanitarian assistance to at least 29 percent by 2025.
 Asked by Devex when DFID will be growing its portfolio, Wright said, “I’m ambitious to say, why just double?”

 “We’re really looking at how we can increase, and part of that is learning.
 We’re keen that we don’t just do incremental change, but try to bring about a transformative agenda here,” she said, adding that DFID recognizes “there are some risks involved,” she said.